 Always be courteous when interacting with others in public online forums.

 accentuate the positive.

-This will help you become more recognisable, especially as you look to build a sought-after personal brand.
+This will help you become more recognisable, especially as you look to build a social personal brand.